 Aptitiude tests are used to provide an objective overview of applicants, which does not focus on categories such as education, previous experience or even appearance.
 Psychometric testing allows candidates to be assessed on their strengths, weaknesses, working style, performance and efficiency, according to which is the most suitable to the job for which they are applying.

 The large majority of psychometric tests are now performed online, but this can vary depending on the employer.
 They are primarily used as a screening process, to filter the weakest candidates out of the selection process.
-In some cases, you might be required to sit a psychometric test before you have even been offered an interview, or you might be invited to attend an Assessment Centre, where you will take the test alongside other candidates.
+In some cases, you might be required to sit this type of assessment before you have even been offered an interview, or you might be invited to attend an assessment centre, where you will take the test alongside other candidates.

 A psychometric test is centred around the key attributes that are required for the job to which you are applying.
 The most common types of aptitude tests are:

 As you can see, there are a wide variety of different testing types that you could expect to see from a psychometric assessment.
 So, what is the best way to prepare for these exercises?